Venue hire For lease Have your say Contact us search arrow Subscribe

 Google maps

-As you explore Macquarie Lightstation on our 45-minute tour, our knowledgeable guides will share past tales and recent developments behind this iconic Sydney landmark.
+As you explore the lighthouse and its grounds (known as Macquarie Lightstation) on our 45-minute tour, our knowledgeable guides will share past tales and recent developments behind this iconic Sydney landmark.
 Learn about the importance of Country for First Nations peoples and some of the stories passed down through generations.

-Discover the history of the lighthouse from Greenway’s original to Barnet’s homage, including recent archaeological and heritage work being undertaken on the historic Greenway Wall that will ensure its legacy for many years to come.
+Discover the history of the lighthouse from Barnet’s homage to Greenway’s original, including recent archaeological and heritage work being undertaken on the historic Greenway Wall that will ensure its legacy for many years to come.
 Climb the tower and take in the spectacular view from the lighthouse balcony.

-Rarely open to the public, this special Australian Heritage Festival tour will shed light on lasting connections between First Nations peoples and Country, as well as the heritage of Sydney’s oldest navigational light source.
+Rarely open to the public, this special World Maritime Day tour will shed light on the importance of Sydney’s oldest navigational light source for maritime safety.

 Tickets

-Book tickets for our special Discover Macquarie Lightstation Tour.
+Book tickets for our special Discover Macquarie Lighthouse Tour.

 • Cost: $26 per adult, $16 per child (12 to 16 years old), $16 per concession holder.